Troubleshoot errors using Azure Blueprints

 [[resourceGroup().tags.myTag].
 The escape character causes Blueprints to

-the artifact allowing it to be dynamic as expected.
+function on the artifact allowing it to be dynamic as expected.
 For more information, see

 Syntax and expressions in Azure Resource Manager templates.